Radish-RCI/Documentation/Roadmap.md

     1. Fine tune graphics, UI, and layout for general purposes.

-    2. Improve funtionality and look of commenting section (Reddit style).
+    2. Improve functionality and look of commenting section (Reddit style).

     3. Insert general content (About page, etc).